 Excellent Research Scholarships 100,000 yuan each

-Outstanding Academic Performance Scholarships 50,000 yuan each.
+Merit Scholarships 50,000 yuan each.

 Review:

 Before the end of the school year, the review committee will be convened to review each application.
+There are 5 committee members.
 The committee members are teachers at the university.

-Excellent Research Scholarships In addition to appraisal of the applicant’s academic performance, recommendation letters, and autobiography, the academic merit of the overall research results will be judged on originality, importance, and contribution.
+Excellent Research Scholarships In addition to appraisal of the applicant’s academic performance, recommendation letters, and autobiography, the academic merit of the overall research results will be judged on originality, continuity, and contribution.

-Outstanding Academic Performance Scholarships In addition to appraisal of the applicant’s academic performance, recommendation letters, and autobiography, the family conditions and applicant’s economic needs for completing academic studies will be considered.
+Merit Scholarships In addition to appraisal of the applicant’s academic performance, recommendation letters, and autobiography, the family conditions and applicant’s economic needs for completing academic studies will be considered.

+The committee members can set their own scoring items and scale

-Awards: Public awarding ceremony at a special conference or the school's scholarship awards ceremony.
+Awards: Public awarding ceremony at a CBA academic meeting or the university's scholarship awards ceremony.

+This regulation has been adopted by the CBA Council, effective from the approved date.